jaridmargolin/bouncefix.js/README.md

 IOS (since IOS 5) offers native touch scrolling within nested containers via `-webkit-overflow-scrolling: touch;`, however, if scrolling occurs at one of the extremes, top or bottom, the elastic bounce occurs on the page rather than the nested container. `bouncefix.js` offers a viable solution to fix this issue.

 **note:** If there is no content to scroll, scrolling is blocked on the container.
 This may cause issues if attempting to implement a scroll to refresh feature.
+This can be overcome creating a wrapper inside of your container and setting the height to 100% with a top and bottom padding of 1px (Not perfect, hackish, but it works)